Reality Steve Teases ‘Bachelorette’ Spoilers, Which Of Colton’s Ladies Reportedly Gets The Gig?

 ABC won’t be making an official announcement about their pick for this spring’s Bachelorette lead until next week during The Bachelor finale.
-However, spoiler king Reality Steve says he has the scoop on which way the network is going and it will be interesting to see how fans react.
+However, spoiler king Reality Steve says he has the scoop on which way the network is going, and it will be interesting to see how fans react.
 He says that while things could change at the last minute, at this point, Hannah Brown is the lady who will be handing out roses.

-Filming for The Bachelorette begins in just a couple of weeks and fans have gotten used to getting an announcement revealing the new lead during The Bachelor finale.
-There has been a lot of speculation about who would get the gig and Hannah had just recently become a potential frontrunner.
+Filming for The Bachelorette begins in just a couple of weeks, and fans have gotten used to getting an announcement revealing the new lead during The Bachelor finale.
+There has been a lot of speculation about who would get the gig, and Hannah had just recently become a potential frontrunner.

 Usually, The Bachelorette comes from the final four of the previous Bachelor season.
 Heading into Colton’s run, many thought that Caelynn Miller-Keyes would likely be ABC’s pick.
 As The Inquisitr has shared, as of the “Women Tell All” filming, she seemed unsure of whether she’d be ready for it.

-Some fans have been rooting for Tayshia Adams or Cassie Randolph and a lot of Bachelor fans have been hoping Hannah Godwin would be giving the opportunity.
+Some fans have been rooting for Tayshia Adams or Cassie Randolph and a lot of Bachelor fans have been hoping Hannah Godwin would be given the opportunity.
 Of course, one of those ladies is supposedly with Colton and unavailable for the gig.

 While Hannah B. finished outside of the final four, which is the usual pool of possibilities, fans have been increasingly buzzing about the possibility she would get chosen.
 On Monday morning, Reality Steve posted via Twitter that Brown is going to be The Bachelorette.